This post may contain affiliate links. Please read our disclosure policy.

 • If You are Short on Time, Use a Wet Brine.
 Wet brining works faster than dry brining, so if you are short on time (have 12 hours or less), do a wet brine.

 • If You Forgot to Brine.
 Salt and pepper the outside of the turkey GENEROUSLY (including inside the cavity).
-Mash a stick of softened butter together with chopped fresh herbs, lemon zest, and salt and rub it under the turkey skin.
-Brush the turkey with melted butter prior to roasting.
+Mash a stick of softened butter together with chopped fresh herbs, lemon zest, garlic, and salt and rub the garlic butter under the turkey skin.
+Brush the turkey with more melted butter prior to roasting.

 • Don’t Bother Basting.
 Pouring wine or stock in the roasting pan prior to cooking will keep it plenty moist (in a total pinch, you can pour water in the roasting pan).